 Fully-equipped, supportive workspace

-The Health Technology Centre boasts over 1,000m2 of light, spacious offices, co-working space, and associated facilities.
-We’re delighted to welcome a cluster of companies as founding tenants.
+The Health Technology Centre boasts over 1,000m2 of light, spacious offices, co-working spaces, and associated facilities.

 Beautifully restored heritage